 For many months I have collected images and background information on the various images of the Sacred Head and a fascinating image it is.
 However, both in 2019 and 2020 my good intentions for an essay have gone out the window.
-In 2019 we witnessed the disastrous fire at Notre-Dame de Paris and in 2020 the terrible ordeal of the COVID-19 pandemic, which has stiffled my ability to think at the same time as it has confined me to my apartment.
+In 2019 we witnessed the disastrous fire at Notre-Dame de Paris and in 2020 the terrible ordeal of the COVID-19 pandemic, which stiffled my ability to think at the same time as it has confined me to my apartment.
 This current year of 2021 has been little better due to bouts of arthritic pain occasioned by lockdown induced inactivity.

 Doubtless many readers will scoff and say "Crown of Thorns, really!
 Is she really serious about that?"
 And, once upon a time I shared in that skepticism.
 It seemed wildly fanciful to suppose that such a thing could possibly have been real.
 However, on more mature consideration I think that it is not completely improbable that certain items associated with the death of Jesus were reverently preserved at the time and specially valued after the Resurrection.

 Is it so difficult to believe that someone picked up the crown of thorns when it was removed from his head and kept it?
 We know from the Gospels that there were people there at the cross who loved him, starting with his mother.
 Might someone have kept it for her?
 It seems a very human thing to do.